GSA-TTS/identity-handbook/_articles/secops-incident-response-guide.md

 ## Incident Severities

 Severity ratings drive the actions of the response team.
-Below are the severities ratings we use, some examples of incidents that might fall into that bucket, and some guidelines for ICs and response teams about how to treat each class of incident.
+Below are the severities ratings we use, some examples of incidents that might fall into that bucket, and some guidelines for SLs and response teams about how to treat each class of incident.

 Note the severities may (and often will) change during the lifecycle of the incident.
 That’s normal.